mexvance/my-portfolio/README.md

-# This project was developed to display my skills.
+# This project was developed to display my skills as a developer through an online portfolio.

 It was created using react and SASS.